Automation And Nesting Updates In ALPHACAM 2018 R1

 Two items of enhanced functionality which are specifically for ALPHACAM’s Lathe module, are an update to machining dialogs, and new cycles added to C/L Drilling and Tapping.

 On the machining dialogs update, turning dialogs now use the new machining dialogs style.
-Following the improvement in the milling C-Axis machining dialogs, the turning dialogs have all been updated and modernised, containing images and tooltips, which improve ease of use.
+Following the improvement in the milling C-Axis machining dialogs, the turning dialogs have all been updated and modernized, containing images and tooltips, which improve ease of use.

 And with the C/L Drilling and Tapping, the commands have been combined and a new cycle added, for pecking, boring and chamfering.
-This brings the centre line drilling functionality close to matching the C-Y Axis drilling functions, and means all drilling options are available, which, before, could only be used in C-Axis and C/L drilling.
+This brings the center line drilling functionality close to matching the C-Y Axis drilling functions, and means all drilling options are available, which, before, could only be used in C-Axis and C/L drilling.

 And ALPHACAM 2018 R1 contains two major enhancements for stone companies.